• Home

 About This Song

-“The Right To Love” was written originally as an instrumental piece by Lalo Schifrin; it was first recorded, without lyrics, in 1963 on an album called Reflections by Stan Getz and Lalo Schifrin.
-Tony Bennett liked the song from the beginning and suggested that Gene Lees write the lyrics.
+“The Right To Love” was written in 1963 by Lalo Schifrin and was first recorded, without lyrics, for an album called Reflections, with Schfrin and Stan Getz.
+From the beginning, Tony Bennett liked the song and suggested that Gene Lees write the lyrics.
 The resulting song is an anthem for “forbidden” love.
-At that time, most people associated the song with interracial relationships; in later years, it has been adopted by gay singers.
+At that time, most people associated the song with interracial relationships; in later years, it has been sung by gay singers.
 In addition to Bennett’s recording, this song has been recorded by Peggy Lee, Carmen McRae, and k.d. lang.

 About This Version